Sheep prices steady, goats great amid uncertain market conditions

 Thompson said goat meat production may be insulated from any disruptions from COVID-19 because animals are not processed at large centralized facilities.
 These large facilities could face disruptions including sick workers or shutdown times for extra sanitization.
 However, multiple smaller operations are expected to fare better and stay on schedule.

-“It remains to be seen what the impact to beef, chicken and other proteins’ production capacity could be, but most processing operations are running at capacity right now,” he said.
+“It remains to be seen what the impact to beef, chicken and other proteins’ production capacity could be, but most processing operations are running at capacity right now.”

 Texas sheep producers face a bit more uncertainty and risks mostly due to other market factors so far, Thompson said.